You are currently viewing U. S. family-based immigration

 Lawful permanent residents may file Form I-130 for:

-• Stepparent or stepchild after the child turned 18 years of age.
+• Stepparent or stepson 18 years of age or older

-• Spouse who obtained a Green Card by marriage through an American citizen or permanent resident.
+• Spouse who obtained a Green Card through marriage to an American citizen or Permanent Resident

 marriage based green card interview questions

-If you have been within the United States as a refugee for the last 2 years or were granted asylee status, you may apply for certain family members under refugee or asylum status.
+Immigrants who are within the United States under refugee status in the last 2 years or were granted asylum status may apply for certain family members under refugee or asylum status.

-You can learn more about the asylum process in the United States in our dedicated article.
+You can learn more about the asylum process in the United States or the asylum clock in our dedicated blog posts.

-2. Your unmarried children under 21 years of age.
+2. Unmarried children under 21 years of age

 Eligibility Requirements